inonoob/pirowflo/Readme.md

 # BLE and Ant+ for Waterrower

 ## Features and limitations

+- Send Waterower Data over Bluetooth

+## Not yet finished

+- Power is not working properly
+- Elapsedtime doesn't reset corretly

+## Parts of the code based on following Repos:

+[Link to repo](https://github.com/bfritscher/waterrower) for the Waterrower Interface ([Link to repo](https://github.com/PunchThrough/espresso-ble) for the BLE GATT server and Advertiser example which is self based on the Bluez Gatt server example

 ## Motivation

 I wanted to have the ability to use the Android App Coswain and also my Garmin smartwatch.
 Therefore, I though